 - V Nonimmigrant Visa for Spouses of Lawful Permanent Resident: This is a temporary visa for spouses and children under 21 of United States citizens.
 A V visa allows for permanent U.S residents to be united as a family while the immigration process takes its course.

-- F/M Student Visa: A student wishing to study in the United States is required to have either an F or M visa.
-To attend a university, high school or private elementary school you will need an F visa while vocational or other recognized non-academic institutions requires an M visa.
+- F Student Visa: A student wishing to study in the United States is required to have an F visa.
+To attend a university, high school or private elementary school you will need an F visa.

 - K-3 Spouse: This visa is classified as an immigrant visa but because it is used for immigrant-related purposes it is considered a nonimmigrant visa.
 The K-3 visa allows for a foreign spouse to be reunited with their U.S spouse while they await processing for permanent residence.

 - Employment-Based Immigrant Visa: An employment-based immigrant visa is divided into five categories: Priority workers, professionals holding advanced degrees/persons of exceptional ability, professionals and other workers, employment creation/investors and certain special immigrants.

 - SB Returning Resident: This visa is for permanent residents or conditional residents who lived outside of the United States for longer than a year and they wish to return.

 The visa you are applying for will determine the process as well as the processing time.
 A temporary nonimmigrant visa could take up to a few weeks or months, while an immigrant visa can take years to get approved.

 When applying for a nonimmigrant B-2 or B-2 visa, the visa seeker will usually be required to apply directly to the U.S embassy or consulate while those wishing to enter the U.S to study or work may be required to submit documentation prior to applying.

 The process of applying for a nonimmigrant visa varies depending on the U.S embassy or consulate you are applying to.
 In general, you will be required to do the following: